JoserraLP/SmartTLC/sumo-utils/README.md

       Possible types are: *static*, *actuated*, *delay_based*.
 Default is *static*.
     - **--tl-layout TL_LAYOUT**: define the tl layout, only if the 'junction' value is 'traffic_light'.
 Possible types
       are: *opposites*, *incoming*, *alternateOneWay*.
 Default is *opposites*.

-- **Traffic Light generator**:
+    -
-  - **-i INTERVAL, --interval INTERVAL**: interval of seconds to be used in the traffic light generator.
-  - **-p, --proportion**: flag to use proportions in the traffic light generator.
-Default to *True*
-  - **--allow-add-turn-phases**: flag allowing left turns in traffic light phases.
-Default to *False*.

 Note: in the script itself, all the parameters are grouped based on its functionality, but in this case it is not shown here in order to clarify its reading.
 If you want to see these groups execute the script with the **-h** or **--help** argument.

 ### Topology loader
-This execution process stores the topology network into the database specified.
-In this case it is Neo4j.
+This execution process stores the topology network into the database specified and generates the detector file related to the topology.
+In this case the database is Neo4j.

 Where the parameters defined are, grouped by its functionality: